ibexa/documentation-developer/docs/permissions/limitation_reference.md

 |------|------|------|
 |`<Segment_group_id>`|`<Segment_group_name>`|All valid Segment Group IDs can be set as value(s).|

-## SiteAccess Limitation
+## SiteAccess limitation

-The SiteAccess (`SiteAccess`) Limitation specifies to which SiteAccesses a certain permission applies, used by `user/login`.
+The SiteAccess (`SiteAccess`) limitation specifies to which SiteAccesses a certain permission applies, used by `user/login`.

 ### Possible values